19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (6) A contribution order made under this section —

-(a) may be varied, revoked or suspended by the Juvenile Court; and
+(a) may be varied, revoked or suspended by the Youth Court; and

+[Act 27 of 2014 wef 01/10/2014]

 (b) shall not be so varied as to increase any contribution payable thereunder without giving the person making the contribution an opportunity to be heard.

-(7) If any person wilfully neglects to comply with a contribution order made under this section, the Juvenile Court may, for every breach of the order, by warrant, direct the amount due to be levied in the manner by law provided for levying fines imposed by a Magistrate’s Court, or may sentence the person to imprisonment for a term not exceeding one month for each month’s contribution remaining unpaid.
+(7) If any person wilfully neglects to comply with a contribution order made under this section, the Youth Court may, for every breach of the order, by warrant, direct the amount due to be levied in the manner by law provided for levying fines imposed by a Magistrate’s Court, or may sentence the person to imprisonment for a term not exceeding one month for each month’s contribution remaining unpaid.

 [80

+[Act 27 of 2014 wef 01/10/2014]

 ## PART IX

 MISCELLANEOUS

-### Powers of Juvenile Court conferred on other courts
+### Powers of Youth Court conferred on other courts

 85\.
-Except as otherwise provided, nothing in this Act shall affect the powers of a Magistrate’s Court, a District Court or the High Court, and all the powers which may be exercised under this Act by a Juvenile Court may, in like manner, be exercised by a Magistrate’s Court, a District Court or the High Court.
+Except as otherwise provided, nothing in this Act shall affect the powers of a Magistrate’s Court, a District Court or the High Court, and all the powers which may be exercised under this Act by a Youth Court may, in like manner, be exercised by a Magistrate’s Court, a District Court or the High Court.

 [83

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

 ### Protection from personal liability